andypfau/sparameterviewer/doc/main.md

 You can also filter for files by pressing *Ctrl+F* (or in the main menu, go *View* → *Filter Files...*).
 Enter your search string, press enter, and all files that match the search string will be selected.

 To switch to a different directory, or append files from another directory, go *File* → *Open Directory...* or *Append Directory...*.
 Alternatively, press *Ctrl+B* to show/hide the filesystem browser.
 Double-clicking a directory in the filesystem browser loads or appends that directory (behavior can be changed in [settings](settings.md)); alternatively, right-click in the filesystem browser to show a popup menu.
+You can navigate quickly using the breadcrumb bar above the filesystem browser; click a label to navigate, click into the blank area to reveal a textbox; press enter in the textbox to naivgate.

 ### Plottable Parameters